nouturnsign/thurstat/README.md

 ### Alias

 Instead of forcibly naming arguments every time you wish to instantiate a class, you may also create an alias using positional arguments as the characterization.
+Creating an `Alias` does not check for the validity of the characterization, so it is possible to create an invalid Alias without error.

 e.g.
 ```py